slazav/mapsoft2/core/Readme.md

 -----------------
 ## LineWalker class

-Class for walking alone a line.
+Class for walking alone a line (2D).

 - Constructor: `LineWalker lw(dline)`.
 - Other methods: